Keeping Your Children Safe

 Lea Forest Primary Academy is committed to treating all members of our community equally.
-The academy has in place a Race Equality Policy which is evident in the day to day practice in the academy and integrated into all other policies.
+The academy follows the Equality Policy and objectives of the Academies Enterprise Trust which is evident in the day to day practice in the academy and integrated into all other policies.
 We have a zero tolerance policy towards racism and all incidents will be investigated and the academy policy followed.

 Lea Forest Primary Academy is committed to preventing bullying in any form and has policies in place help children understand the impact and effects of bullying.
 Bullying of any form is unacceptable at our academy and any allegation of bullying will be investigated fully by our staff.

 If an incident of bullying occurs parents are informed on the same day and appropriate support and sanctions are explained and administered.